 - Unconscionable conduct

 Misleading and deceptive conduct can occur unintentionally (intention to mislead is not a component of the offending conduct) and has a wider scope than simply being a false statement or incorrect.
-Misleading conduct can include, however, making false representations including representations which are made recklessly and knowingly.
+Misleading conduct can include, however, making false representations including representations that are made recklessly and knowingly.

-Unconscionable conduct under the Australian Consumer Law, as relating to consumer claims in WA, is an extension of the concept of unconscionable conduct found in equity.
-If one party has an advantage over the other (usually bargaining power, in the case of the seller) and uses that in a manner which may coerce the other party, unduly influence him or her, or place him or her under duress, then that conduct may be unconscionable.
+Unconscionable conduct under the Australian Consumer Law, as relates to consumer claims in WA, is an extension of the concept of unconscionable conduct found in equity.
+If one party has an advantage over the other (usually bargaining power, in the case of the seller) and uses that in a manner that may coerce the other party, unduly influence him or her, or place him or her under duress, then that conduct may be unconscionable.

-If you are a consumer of goods and services and believe that the person or entity has engaged in either misleading or deceptive conduct, or unconscionable conduct, you may be able to bring a claim to Consumer Protection.
+If you are a consumer of goods and services and believe that the person or entity has engaged in either misleading or deceptive conduct or unconscionable conduct, you may be able to bring a claim to Consumer Protection.
 You may also have grounds for bringing an action (litigation) against the other party.

 The Competition and Consumer Act 2010 introduced new provisions regarding unfair contract terms in standard form contracts.
-Standard form contracts are those contracts which are standardised and used for a large group of consumers, for example, contracts with Optus and Telstra for internet services or for the sale of mobile phones.
+Standard form contracts are those contracts that are standardised and used for a large group of consumers, for example, contracts with Optus and Telstra for internet services or for the sale of mobile phones.

 Unfair terms are those which would cause a great imbalance between the parties where one party has the most bargaining power, and which have the potential to result in a significant financial cost to the party with the least bargaining power.

-Under Part 5 of the Fair Trading Act 2010 the Commissioner for Consumer Protection is given a number of functions with regard to the administration of the Act, including receiving and investigating complaints from consumers, regulating licensing under the Act, and publishing statements about products which have been determined as unsafe or unfit for purpose.
+Under Part 5 of the Fair Trading Act 2010 the Commissioner for Consumer Protection is given a number of functions with regard to the administration of the Act, including receiving and investigating complaints from consumers, regulating licensing under the Act, and publishing statements about products that have been determined as unsafe or unfit for purpose.

 The Commissioner is also given the power to institute or defend proceedings on behalf of a business where the amount in question is less than $100,000 and if the matter involves an issue of public interest.

-If you have a dispute in relation to goods or services supplied to you, you ought to firstly attempt to address the issue with the person who supplied you with those goods or services.
+If you have a dispute in relation to goods or services supplied to you, you ought to first attempt to address the issue with the person who supplied you with those goods or services.
 If this is impossible or is unfruitful, then you may wish to lodge a complaint with the Commissioner for Consumer Protection.
 Consumer Protection will attempt to conciliate or investigate the complaint within 10 days of receiving it.

 If conciliation is unsuccessful and you wish to seek compensation or specific performance of a contract (ie, an order that the other party make good on their promises under a contract), then you may wish to commence a Consumer/Trader claim with the Magistrates Court of WA.
-If the amount of the claim is less than $10,000 it can be commenced in the minor cases division, otherwise it must be commenced in the general proceedings division.
+If the amount of the claim is less than $10,000 it can be commenced in the division of the minor case, otherwise it must be commenced in the general proceedings division.
 For any claim which exceeds the civil jurisdictional limit of the Magistrates Court, proceedings will need to be commenced in the District Court (for claims of between $75,000 and $750,000) or the Supreme Court (for claims exceeding $750,000).